Close

 Entry/Exit System (EES) and ETIAS

-The European Union implemented the Entry/Exit System (EES) across 29 participating countries starting October 12, 2025.
-U.S. citizens and other travelers on short stays will be enrolled at borders upon arrival and departure, with biometric data such as fingerprints and facial images digitally collected alongside travel document and personal data.
+The EU Entry/Exit System (EES) launched across 29 Schengen countries on October 12, 2025, and reached full operational status in April 2026.
+Non-EU/EEA travelers on short stays are registered at borders upon arrival and departure, with biometric data (fingerprints and facial image) digitally collected alongside travel document information, replacing passport stamps.

 Visa Required

-The general Schengen visa fee is EUR 80, payable when you submit your visa application.
-Nationals of countries with which the EU has concluded Visa Facilitation Agreements pay a fee of EUR 35.
+The general Schengen visa fee is EUR 90, payable when you submit your visa application.
+Nationals of countries with which the EU has concluded Visa Facilitation Agreements pay a reduced fee.
 Processing times for short-term visas typically range from 10 to 15 business days.

 Special Considerations